Virginia Tech shooting: Legal aftermath

 On September 1, 2012, Education Secretary Arne Duncan reinstated half the fine–$27,500–reversing the decision by Canellos.
 In the statement released when the fine was reinstated, Duncan wrote, "Although the police department hypothesized that the crime was 'domestic in nature', the record is clear that the respondent had not located the suspect, had not found the weapon, and was confronted with the distinct possibility that the gunman was armed and still at large."
 Virginia Tech spokesman Larry Hincker issued a statement, saying, "Once again, the higher education community has been put on notice that timeliness is situational and will be determined by department officials after the fact."
-Duncan agreed to an additional $5,000 fine on January 3, 2014; the Federal Office of Student Aid had sought an additional $27,500.
+Duncan agreed to an additional $5,000 fine on January 3, 2014; Federal Student Aid, an office of the U.S. Department of Education, had sought an additional $27,500.
 An administrative law judge reduced the amount and Duncan agreed to the reduction.
 At the time, Virginia Tech announced that it was considering appeals on both fines.
 Ultimately, Virginia Tech paid a total of $32,500 in February 2014, saying it was closing "this chapter on the tragedy of April 16, 2007," without admitting wrongdoing.
 The announcement that the fines had been paid was made on April 16, 2014, the seventh anniversary of the shooting.
 A statement by Larry Hincker said, "While we believe that the department's actions against Virginia Tech are inconsistent with their earlier guidance and policy, further litigation was not prudent in light of the various costs—emotional impact on the community, time lost, as well as financial."

 On March 14, 2012, a jury found that Virginia Tech was guilty of negligence for delaying a campus warning.
 The parents of two slain students, Erin Nicole Peterson and Julia Kathleen Pryde, had filed a wrongful death civil lawsuit that argued that lives could have been spared if university officials had moved more quickly to alert the campus after the initial shooting.
 On October 31, 2013, the Virginia Supreme Court reversed the verdict, citing the trial judge's instruction to the jury that there was a "special relationship" between Virginia Tech and the two students, since they were "business invitees" of the university.
 In rejecting the decision, the Virginia Supreme Court said that "even if there was a special relationship between the Commonwealth (meaning the state of Virginia, and its affiliated agencies, such as Virginia Tech) and students of Virginia Tech ... there was no duty for the Commonwealth to warn students about the potential for criminal acts by third parties."
 The state has claimed that ultimate responsibility rested with Cho for not seeking assistance prior to the shooting.
 The two families had not joined in a previous settlement with the other families.